In the Visiting Room

 It is a felony for a former inmate or parolee/probationer to be on the grounds of any prison for any reason without prior written approval from the Warden of that institution.
 Persons discharged from parole must provide proof of discharge along with the Warden’s written permission to visit.

 This handbook has already touched on several rules relating to visiting, including rules regarding supervision of minors, physical contact between prisoners and visitors, and bringing or attempting to bring items into the prison.
-In general, rules exist to protect the safety and security of the prison, staff, prisoners, and visitors, (for example, not being under the influence of drugs or alcohol, not using gang slogans, or walking somewhere on prison grounds you are not allowed.)
+In general, rules exist to protect the safety and security of the prison, staff, incarcerated population, and visitors, (for example, not being under the influence of drugs or alcohol, not using gang slogans, or walking somewhere on prison grounds you are not allowed.)
 You should behave as a reasonable person would behave in a public place (for example, staying fully clothed at all times, not verbally or physically fighting with others, not being defiant to staff.)
-Prisoners and visitors are subject to having their visits terminated and/or suspended for rule violations and prisoners may also be disciplined for violations.
+Incarcerated people and visitors are subject to having their visits terminated and/or suspended for rule violations and prisoners may also be disciplined for violations.
 Serious rule violations (for example, bringing drugs or weapons to the prison or engaging in sexual contact in the visiting room) can result in terminations, suspensions, and discipline even without warning.
 Less serious rule violations will usually, although not always, result in warnings first and termination, suspension, or discipline only upon a repeat violation.

 A visitor whose visit is terminated or whose future visits are suspended, must be given written notice of the violation, the reason for the termination or suspension, and the name of the person authorizing the action.
 The visitor may appeal the action by writing to the Warden; the Warden will respond within 15 days.
 If the visitor disagrees with the Warden’s response, he/she can appeal to the Director of Adult Institutions in Sacramento (address at the end of this handbook).
 Appeals to Sacramento are to be answered within 20 days of receipt by the Director’s Office, but may take longer due to the volume of appeals received and delays in the processing of mail.
 The action taken by the prison remains in effect while the appeal is pending.

 Because there are limited visiting hours at prisons and the prisoner population is large, there are times when more visitors arrive to visit than the visiting room can accommodate.
 The prisons in very remote areas are less likely to experience this problem than those closer to more-populous areas.
 When the visiting room becomes overcrowded, staff will terminate some visits in order to allow waiting visitors to come in to visit.
-Usually, terminations will be of those prisoners and visitors who have been visiting the longest, at the time terminations become necessary, in order to make space for waiting visitors.
-All prisoners and visitors who have their visits terminated should receive a written termination report, indicating that the reason for the termination was overcrowding.
+Usually, terminations will be of those incarcerated persons and visitors who have been visiting the longest, at the time terminations become necessary, in order to make space for waiting visitors.
+All incarcerated people and visitors who have their visits terminated should receive a written termination report, indicating that the reason for the termination was overcrowding.
 If a visitor is not offered a termination report, he/she should ask for one.

 Leaving After a Visit